Do you ever find yourself wondering if it's even possible to wear dress shoes with jeans? I’m here to tell you that it is.

 When picking out dress shoes select a pair that leans more on the casual side.

 Oxford shoes are great dress shoes but they are on the more formal end of the spectrum and will therefore not work with jeans.

-A better style to go with is the Blucher, Loafer or the Derby dress shoe style.
+A better style to go with is the Blucher, Derby, or loafer shoe style.

 The shape, construction and vamp placement of these shoes lend a more casual vibe than compared to Oxfords.

-Other options for shoes include monk straps, dessert boots, chukkas and slip-ons will work beautifully when paired with jeans.
+Other options for shoes like monk straps, desert boots, chukkas and slip-ons will work beautifully when paired with jeans.

-Even though you’re wearing jeans – the fact you've thrown in dress shoes as your foundation means you need to elevate the whole look.
+Even though you’re wearing jeans – the fact you've chosen dress shoes as your foundation means you need to elevate the whole look.

-Balance out the look with a well-fitted collared button down or dress shirt.
+A T-shirt or sweatshirt just isn't going to cut it.
+Balance out the look with a well-fitted collared button-down or dress shirt.

 Keep your accessories simple.